nivii26/DSA4263-Voice-of-Customer-VOC-analysis/README.md

 ```
 python -m root.src.model.tm.tm_train
 ```
-This will train and deposit a topic model into root/models/tm/.
+This will train and deposit the chosen topic model into root/models/tm/.

 ### TASK 3 : Visualization